-\Paragraph{\requestor} The \requestor is responsible for considering the data geometry---that is, the database tuple width, tuple count along with size and positions of the requested columns---passed via the configuration interface (see Table~\ref{tab:configuration-port}).
-The \requestor generates a deep sequence of \emph{request descriptors} describing, for each row, the beginning (and length) of useful data within a set of bus-width-aligned transactions and positions to store the extracted columns.
+\Paragraph{\requestor} The \requestor leverages the data geometry passed via the configuration interface (see Table~\ref{tab:configuration-port}) to orchestrate access to main memory.
+It generates a deep sequence of \emph{request descriptors} indicating, for each row, the beginning (and length) of useful data within a set of bus-width-aligned transactions.
+Each descriptor also indicates the positions where to store the extracted columns.
 The descriptor is generated such that the resulting main memory requests are always bus-width aligned and with variable burst length, to never fetch more data than strictly needed.

-Internally, the \requestor keeps track of the absolute position $P_i$ at which the useful data starts for the $i$-th (current) row, with $i \in \{0, \ldots, N-1\}$, by computing The $i$-th descriptor generated by the \requestor is then comprised of five parameters that depend on the constant platforms-specific bus width $B_W$.
-These are (1) the main memory address $R^{addr}_i$ to fetch the $i$-th chunk of useful data that; (2) the burst length $R^{burst}_i$ of each main memory request; (3) the position $W^{addr}_i$ in the internal \sysName's buffer where to store the extracted chunk of data; (4) the leading $E^s_i$ and (5) trailing $E^e_i$ number of bytes to be discarded in the response received from main memory.
+Internally, the \requestor keeps track of the absolute position $P_{i, j}$ at which the useful data starts for the $j$-th column of the $i$-th row, with $i \in [0, N[$ and $j \in [0, Q[$, by computing The $i$-th descriptor generated by the \requestor is then comprised of five parameters that depend on the constant platforms-specific bus width $B_W$.
+These are (1) the main memory address $R^{addr}_{i, j}$ to fetch the $(i,j)$-th chunk of useful data; (2) the burst length $R^{burst}_{i, j}$ of each main memory request; (3) the position $W^{addr}_{i, j}$ in the internal \sysName's buffer where to store the extracted chunk of data; (4) the leading $E^{s}_{i, j}$ and (5) trailing $E^{e}_{i, j}$ number of bytes to be discarded in the response received from main memory.
 These parameters are generated as shown in Eq.~\eqref{eq:req_raddr} through~\eqref{eq:ext_end}, where the ``$//$'' operator represents the integer division and the ``$\%$'' operator represents the remainder of an integer division.